 Exclude Rules for Struts Actions or Methods

-Exclude Custom-built Dispatch Servlet
+Problem When Custom-built Dispatch Servlet is Not Excluded

 When a Struts action is called, it can demarcate a transaction as an entry point.
 AppDynamics instruments the Struts invocation handler to get the action name because the Struts action is not an interface.
-The invocation handler provides the Java Agent with the name of the action being invoked.
+The invocation handler provides the App Agent for Java with the name of the action being invoked.
 If the dispatcher Servlet is custom-built and has not been excluded from instrumentation, the wrong entry point could be instrumented and the business transaction could be misidentified.